Zinfandel (Primitivo)

 Lodi, California

-Flavors: blackberry, peach yogurt, roasted plum, cinnamon, sweet tobacco
+Flavors: blackberry, peach yogurt, roasted plum, cinnamon, and sweet tobacco.

 Old vine Zinfandel on sandy loam soils in Russian River Valley by Justin Kern